Guricheema22/iam-portfolio/IAM/BYOD Device Enrollment with Intune, App Control & Compliance/README.md

-📌 Lab Overview
+Lab 02 – Microsoft Intune BYOD Enrollment & Application Management Overview

-This lab demonstrates how an enterprise organization uses Microsoft Entra ID and Microsoft Intune to manage identities, devices, and applications using modern Zero Trust principles.
+This lab demonstrates how Microsoft Intune is used to securely manage Bring Your Own Device (BYOD) scenarios in an enterprise environment.

-The lab is split into multiple phases to reflect how these controls are introduced in real-world environments.

-Important Design Choice

-Conditional Access is intentionally excluded from this lab

-Conditional Access will be implemented in the next dedicated lab for clarity and depth

-🏗 Environment Details

-Tenant: Microsoft Entra ID (Azure AD)

-MDM: Microsoft Intune

-Device Type: Windows 11 Pro (BYOD)

-User: John Smith

-License Model: Group-based licensing

-User Group: M365-Business-Users

-Phase 1 – Identity Creation & Baseline Access Validation
+The objective is to show how a previously created Entra ID user is onboarded with a personal Windows device, enrolled into Intune, provided controlled access to corporate applications, and validated through device and application visibility — reflecting real-world endpoint management practices.

 Scenario

-The organization creates a new employee account and validates that identity authentication works correctly before allowing device enrollment or application access.

-Steps

-Create user John Smith in Microsoft Entra ID

-Add John Smith to the group:
+Employee John Smith uses his personal Windows 11 Pro device to access company resources.

-M365-Business-Users

-Assign licenses to the group, not the user:
+The organization must ensure that:

+The device is securely enrolled into Microsoft Intune

+Corporate visibility and control are enforced without full device ownership

+Only approved applications are accessible to the user

+Technologies Used

+Microsoft Entra ID

+Microsoft Intune

 Microsoft 365 Business Premium

+Windows 11 Pro (BYOD)

-Microsoft Intune
+Microsoft Company Portal

+Prerequisites

-Verify John Smith can sign in to:
+User John Smith already exists in Microsoft Entra ID

-Microsoft Entra end-user portal

-Validation

-User authentication is successful
+User is a member of the M365-Business-Users group

-Licenses are inherited via group membership
+Licenses are assigned via group-based licensing

-No devices are enrolled at this stage

-✅ Identity is confirmed and ready for device onboarding

-Phase 2 – Enrolling a Personal Device (BYOD)
-Scenario

-John Smith uses his personal Windows 11 Pro device to access company resources.
-Microsoft Intune is introduced to securely manage the device without taking full ownership.
+Microsoft Intune is enabled for the tenant

-Objectives
+Phase 1 – BYOD Device Enrollment
+Objective

-Enroll a personal device into Intune
+Enroll John Smith’s personal Windows device into Intune using Microsoft Entra ID, enabling device management without converting it to a corporate-owned asset.

-Register the device with Microsoft Entra ID

-Validate device compliance and visibility
+Enrollment Steps (End User)

-Enrollment Steps (On John Smith’s Device)
+On John Smith’s personal device:

 Open Settings